This article contains links where CareerAddict may earn a commission on qualifying purchases.

 You may not think about it now, but you will always remember your first job.
 Whether it was a part-time job at McDonald’s during the weekends or a seasonal landscaping position for an entire summer, you will inevitably look back at this time with great nostalgia, regardless of your choice of career.
 And why shouldn’t you?
 This was an important time in your life – a time when you matured and reached an important milestone.

 Job prospects for teenagers are greatly different today than they were 20, 30 or 50 years ago.
 Because employment laws have evolved, labour costs have increased and the makeup of the talent pool has changed, it can seem impossible to come across jobs that hire at 16.
-Sure, they may not be as ubiquitous as they once were, but you can still find employment opportunities during your job search.
+Sure, they may not be as ubiquitous as they once were, but you can still find employment opportunities during your job search as long as you have a well-written résumé suitable for teenagers.

 Are you having a difficult time finding job opportunities as a teenager?
 Fret no more!